 Tham Lot, a magnificent cave

 We continue to Pang Ma Pha, further into the mountains of Pai and Mae Hong Son.
 During our drive, we will pass several spectacular viewpoints that offer views of rugged mountains in Myanmar.
 We will visit Tham Lot, aka Lot cave, an impressive limestone cave.
 We traverse the cave by foot and on rafts and admire the stalactites and stalagmites.
 It is a wondrous world.
 The small town of Pai is our destination today.
 Before we reach Pai, we visit the Sai Ngam Hot Springs, the last stop today.
-Overnight at the Heart of Pai Resort.
+Overnight at the Rim Pai Cottage

 Day 6: Pai

 Total distance today appr.
 25 km, driving time about 45 mins

 Exploring the town of Pai and its surroundings